flame-engine/flame/doc/widgets.md

 achieve your wanted look by drawing the button in a graphics editor, instead of making it directly in Flutter.

-Remember that the Sprites must already be loaded when passing them to the widget.

 How to use it:

 ```dart